 b) Insofar as we base the processing of your personal data on a weighing of interests, you may lodge an objection against that processing.
 This is the case in particular (but not exclusively) if the processing is not needed to fulfil a contract with you, which we present in the following description of the functions.
 If you make such an objection, please tell us why we should not process your personal data as we are doing.
 If you have a justified objection, we will examine the circumstances and will either stop processing the data, adjust its processing, or show you our compulsory legitimate reasons why we must continue the processing.

 c) Obviously, you can object to our processing of your personal data for advertising and data analysis purposes at any time.
-You can inform us of your objection to processing for advertising purposes under the following contact data: EppsteinFOILS GmbH & Co.
-KG, Burgstraße 81 – 83 in D-65817 Eppstein (see our legal notice).
+You can inform us of your objection to processing for advertising purposes under the following contact data: EppsteinFOILS GmbH, Burgstraße 81 – 83 in D-65817 Eppstein (see our legal notice).